Understand your invoice for your Microsoft MCA billing account

 Why don't I see Azure prepayment as a payment method?

-Azure prepayment is available as a payment method only for eligible Azure product and services
+Azure prepayment is available as a payment method only for eligible Azure products and services.

 Need help?
 Contact support